julianalvarezcaro/holbertonschool-web_front_end/0x00-html_advanced/README.md

     Adds some h2 tags in the sections created before

 ### 10. Level 3 headings
+    Adds some h3 tags with some text

 ### 11. styleguide
+    Creates a page for styleguide

 ### 12. Paragraphs